Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Discussion

-One of the challenges for eliciting action preferences described in section~\ref{sec:will-challenges} is the need for raters to understand the space of potential enforcement actions.
+One of the challenges for eliciting action preferences is the need for raters to understand the space of potential enforcement actions.
 Our raters were required to pass a quiz that checked their understanding of the abstract action terms: inform, reduce, and remove.
 However, they could have answered those questions correctly by syntactic matching of words in the quiz questions and words in the definitions that we provided, without truly understanding them.
-One indication that our raters understood them reasonably well is that their preferences implied a hierarchy of severity that makes intuitive sense, with remove the most severe, followed by reduce, and then informational labels as the least severe action.
+One indication that our raters did understand them reasonably well is that their preferences implied a hierarchy of perceived severity that makes intuitive sense, with remove perceived as most severe, followed by reduce, and then informational labels perceived as the least severe action.
 Moreover, this ordering largely held even when the interface reversed the order of presentation of the inform and reduce actions.
-While no prior research has been done to specifically confirm this ordering of severity in user's minds, Twitter's guidelines\footnote{https://help.twitter.com/en/rules-and-policies/manipulated-media} seem to assume this ordering.
-Furthermore, this ordering is consistent with research on the actual impacts of these actions.
-When evaluating the effectiveness of inform as a strategy against fighting online misinformation, i.e., whether it affects a reader's perception about the news article, studies have concluded that the effect is probably small \cite{claytonRealSolutionsFake2020}, and thus it makes sense to think of reduced distribution as a more severe enforcement action.

-We find that misinformation judgments on their own were not sufficient to determine action preferences.
+We find that misleadingness judgments on their own were not sufficient to determine action preferences.
 Articles judged as extremely misleading or entirely false warranted action, but less severely misleading articles were also deemed actionable if the topic of the article was judged to be one where the public would be harmed by being misinformed (see the decision boundaries in Figure \ref{fig:rq3:reg_eq}).
-Furthermore, making decisions using both the misinformation and harm judgments (and their corresponding thresholds) would yield action choices that would please almost as many raters as always choosing the majority preferred actions (see Table~\ref{tab:rq3:comparison}).
+Furthermore, making decisions using both the misleadingness and harm judgments (and their corresponding thresholds) would yield action choices that would please almost as many raters as always choosing the majority preferred actions (see Table~\ref{tab:rq3:comparison}).
 Thus, it appears that in practice it may not be necessary to directly elicit action preferences at all.

+One caveat, however, is that we asked each rater to provide misleadingness and harm judgments before stating their action preferences.
+This could have encouraged them to make their action preferences correlate highly with their misleadingness and harm judgments.
+Future research could conduct a between-subjects test to see whether misleadingness and harm judgments from one group of raters can predict the action preferences of a different group of raters.